 In the West End, the situation was somewhat different.
 Edward Botwood was one of the first Anglican clergy in Newfoundland to publicize the need for members of the church in St. John's to support financially home missions in the outports and Labrador.
 To this end he organized the Women's Home Missionary Association in 1879, a group that in its first year enrolled 400 members.
 The local press recognized St. Mary's women as the most active supporters of this project, but credited this to Botwood's influence.
 From 1880 to 1890, for example, St. Mary's W.H.M.A. gave nearly \$2500 to the Diocesan Synod for home missions, compared to \$2200 from St. Thomas's and \$2800 from the much larger Cathedral parish.
-Parishioners at St. Thomas's, especially, seemed to have little interest in home missions.
-The rector encouraged more concern for this cause, and in the early 1900s he asked that a donation for home missions be included in the St. Thomas's Women's Association's budget.
+From the mach larger Cathedral parish.
+Cause, and in the early 1900s he asked that a donation for home missions be included in the St. Thomas's Women's Association's budget.
 Interest in home missions grew after 1905, but throughout most of the period under investigation, support for this cause was much more central to women's fund raising in the West End than in the East.
+In

-73 &quot;St. Thomas's, St. John's," Diocesan Magazine (Oct.
+73 "St. Thomas's, St. John's," Diocesan Magazine (Oct.
 1899).